Implicit Mentoring: The Unacknowledged Developer Efforts in Open Source: Results

 Before analyzing for homophily in implicit mentoring, we first analyzed the dataset to ensure whether there are women contributors in the projects for men to mentor.
-Figure ~\ref{fig:gender_dist_plot} shows the gender distribution of contributors in the projects in our dataset.
-There were seven projects with no women contributors, and in one project Namesor did not identify the gender of contributors with $>$90\% confidence, so we excluded these eight projects from our analysis.
+Figure~\ref{fig:gender_dist_plot} shows the gender distribution of contributors in the projects in our dataset.
+There were seven projects with no women contributors, and in one project ``Namsor" did not identify the gender of contributors with $>$90\% confidence, so we excluded these 10 projects from our analysis.

 Table \ref{tab:gender_homophily_dist} (Overall column) presents the number of implicit mentoring PR-comments grouped by the genders of the mentor$\rightarrow$mentee pair.
 That is, w$\rightarrow$w means a woman mentored another woman and a w$\rightarrow$m means a woman mentored a man.
-Our dataset shows that homophily is present in a majority of cases (93.81\%).
-A two-sample proportionality test between homophilic implicit mentoring and cross-gender implicit mentoring show that these differences are significant ($estimate$=0.88, $P$ value$<$0.001) and the effect size large (Cohen $d=2.13$).
-Similarly, homophilic mentoring was significantly more ($P$ value$<$0.001) than cross-gender mentoring for top-down, peer-to-peer, and bottom-up mentoring with large effect sizes (Cohen $d>2.0$).
+Two-sample proportional test based on differences of contributors' initial contribution date and differences in amount of work between homophilic implicit mentoring and cross-gender implicit mentoring show that these differences are significant ($P$ value$<$0.001) and the effect size is large (Cohen $d=2.55$).
+Similarly, homophilic mentoring was significantly more ($P$ value$<$0.001) than cross-gender mentoring for top-down and non-traditional (peer-to-peer, bottom-up) mentoring with large effect sizes for both mentoring approaches (Cohen $d>2.0$).

-In the small percentage of cases (6.19\%) where cross-gender implicit mentoring occurred, there is evidence that more women than men ``crossed'' gender boundaries when giving implicit mentoring feedback (see Table~\ref{tab:sec4_homophil_cross_gender}, Overall column: $estimate$=-0.70, $P$ value$<$0.001) with large effect size (Cohen $d=1.65$).
-We see similar results for the different implicit mentoring approaches, with more women than men participating in cross-gender implicit mentoring; where the differences are significant ($P$ value$<$0.001) with large effect size (Cohen $d>1.00$).
+Recall, only seven of 231 survey respondents (3.03\%) identified themselves as female, which is nearly consistent with the results of the mining data analysis (3.17\%).
+We note that all of these women respondents agreed with the definition of implicit mentoring.
+All of women respondents who have been mentors and mentees were satisfied with their experiences.
+As one woman respondents said, ``[implicit mentoring] is the best way to train software engineers'' [ASF-126].

-\begin{mdframed}[roundcorner=10pt] \textbf{Observation 7}: There is a strong homophily effect in implicit mentoring.
-In the few cases of cross-gender mentoring, women tend to cross gender boundaries more often than men (70\%). \end{mdframed}
+\begin{mdframed}[roundcorner=10pt] \textbf{Observation 5}: There is a strong homophily effect in implicit mentoring, as there is still a significant disparity between the number of men and women contributors. \end{mdframed}